nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 The language we use
 ~~~~~~~~~~~~~~~~~~~~~~

-We follow spelling and grammar rules of American English, using Merriam Webster as our reference.
+We follow spelling and grammar rules of American English.

-For additional style questions or concepts not covered here, we recommend the Microsoft Writing Styling Guide.

 The markup language we use is reStructuredText.
 This includes documentation blocks in files written in Python and cpp.